dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2022-01-24-Why-Is-Life-Complex.md

 header:
      teaser: /assets/images/wiapost/5179-Why-Is-Life-Complex.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Why is life complex?](/assets/images/wiapost/5179-Why-Is-Life-Complex.jpg)

 ## Why is life complex?

 Instinct is something which every life has on this planet.
 And it helps them in their survival.
 If survival is the goal of life then instinct is good enough.